BasileBux/linux_setup/README.md

 # Linux setup

 This is my setup script to install a linux machine with all my config and softwares I like with low effort.
+(I know NixOs exists)

 I was inspired by [Omakub](https://omakub.org/) to do this with my own setup.